Conscious Cosmos

 The Sanskrit words for restraining (नि-ग्रह ni-grah), releasing (वि-ग्रह vi-grah), enveloping (परि-ग्रह pari-grah) and not letting go (आ-ग्रह aa-grah ) have the same root as Graha.
 These suggest the word “Graha” maybe a receptacle or the source of influence.

-2 thoughts on “The reality of Shadow Planets
+2 responses to “The reality of Shadow Planets”

 I could be wrong, of course, but I think that in the days when shadow planets were thought to exist (I don’t know what time that was) it was not known exactly how a solar and lunar eclipse came about.
 Since both a solar eclipse and a lunar eclipse clearly show a round shadow, I think at the time it was assumed that during an eclipse a planet X moved between the Earth and the sun (from Earth the sun is then eclipsed) and that during a lunar eclipse another planet Y moved between the sun and the moon (the moon is then eclipsed relative to the earth).
 Furthermore, it was thought that those planets were not visible, but they really existed.
 So it was not realized that the planet X was in fact the moon and the planet Y the earth.
 But again, because people didn’t realize that, the idea of the planets Rahu (earth shadow) and Ketu (moon shadow) came up.